vampd/vampd/README.md

 And voila, you have a site installed!

+##Mounting the assets through NFS
+An NFS recipe comes preconfigured in vampd.
+This allows unix based systems, as well as some Windows versions to use NFS as a mount to access assets on the host.

+On a OSX run:  `sudo mount -o resvport 192.168.50.5:/assets /assets`

+On linux run: `sudo mount 192.168.50.5:/assets /assets`

+##Mounting the assets through Samba
+To mount your local machine to the host, you will need to do some leg work, but it is very minimal.

+1. In `Vagrantfile` comment out the line `chef.add_role('nfs_export')`.
+1. In `chef/roles/base.json` uncomment the lines `"recipe['samba']"` and `"recipe[samba::server]"`.
+Also,comment out the line `"recipe[drupal-nfs]"`
+1. Mount the drive as a guest using: `198.162.50.5` as the server, and `data` as the mount point.
+1. On unix, the command is `sudo mount -t smbfs //guest@192.168.50.5/data /assets`

 ##Upgrading Instructions

 If you want to upgrade vagrant-berkshelf to use 3.0.
 Unforunately, it isn't so easy.